hashicorp/terraform-aws-consul-ecs/README.md

 # Consul AWS ECS Modules

-⚠️ **IMPORTANT:** This is a tech preview of Consul on AWS ECS.
+⚠️ **IMPORTANT:** This is a beta version of Consul on AWS ECS.
 It does not yet support production workloads. ⚠️

 This repo contains a set of modules for deploying Consul Service Mesh on AWS ECS (Elastic Container Service).